MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_cm_partial_resource_descriptor.md

 For more information about raw and translated resources, see Remarks.

 The <b>u.MessageInterrupt.Raw</b> member has the following members:

+#### MessageInterrupt.Raw

+#### Raw.Group

+Specifies a processor group number.
+This member exists only if NT_PROCESSOR_GROUPS is defined at compile time.
+This member can be nonzero only on Windows 7 and later versions of Windows.
+The <b>Group</b> and <b>Affinity</b> members together specify a group affinity that indicates which processors can receive the device's interrupts.
+To specify an affinity for any group, set <b>Group</b> to ALL_PROCESSOR_GROUPS.

+#### Raw.Reserved

+Not used.

+#### Raw.MessageCount

+Specifies the number of message-signaled interrupts generated for this driver.

+#### Raw.Vector

+Specifies the device's interrupt vector.

+#### Raw.Affinity

+Specifies a KAFFINITY value that indicates the processors that receive the device's interrupts.

+#### MessageInterrupt.Translated

+The <b>u.MessageInterrupt.Translated</b> member has the following members:

+#### Translated.Level

+Specifies the device IRQL (DIRQL) assigned to the device's interrupts.

+Specifies the device IRQL (DIRQL) assigned to the device's interrupts.

+#### Translated.Group

+Specifies a processor group number.
+This member exists only if NT_PROCESSOR_GROUPS is defined at compile time.
+This member can be nonzero only on Windows 7 and later versions of Windows.
+The <b>Translated.Group</b> and <b>Translated.Affinity</b> members together specify a group affinity that indicates which processors can receive the device's interrupts.
+To specify an affinity for any group, set <b>Translated.Group</b> to ALL_PROCESSOR_GROUPS.

+#### Translated.Vector

+Specifies the device's interrupt vector.

+#### Translated.Affinity

+Specifies a KAFFINITY value that identifies the processors that receive the device's interrupts.

 ### -field u.MessageInterrupt.DUMMYUNIONNAME